vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 ### The Likelihood Goal

-The goal is to find an invertible function \\( F \\), which under assumption of multi-variate normal distribution with isotropic unit variance on the latent space gives maximum likelihood.
+The goal is to find an invertible function \\( F \\), which under assumption of multi-variate normal (gaussian) distribution with isotropic unit variance (Independent and Identically Distributed) on the latent space gives maximum likelihood.
 The change of variables of probability density function formula means that above is equivalent to minimizing below.

 \\( -\sum_x( \log(P_X(x))) \\) \\( = - \sum_x  \log(p_Z (F(x))) \\) \\( + \log \mid \det(\frac{\partial F(x)}{\partial x} ) \mid \\),